Definition of ITIL Service Design

-The objective of Capacity Management is to focus on business requirements, organization’s operation and IT infrastructure.
+The objective of Capacity Management is to focus on business requirements, the organization’s operation and IT infrastructure.
 It ensures that the IT organization is able to deliver the services in a timely manner without compromising quality and budget.
 Different processes associate with capacity management is technology, business plan, requirements, and incidents.
 Effective capacity management helps to diminish the risk factor of unnecessary investment in technology.

 4. Availability Management

-Availability management ensures that the infrastructure, roles, tools are appropriate to meet the target or exceed the need of business.
+Availability management ensures that the infrastructure, roles, tools are appropriate to meet the target or exceed the need of the business.
 It also works with the design team and observes the processes, roles, and tools to meet the target.
 The primary objectives of Availability Management are as follows –

 - To ascertain and monitor the availability of services.